At the conclave

 In 1856 Pope Pius IX celebrated the new dogma by erecting

-Colonna dell'Immacolata in Piazza di Spagna (see the yearly ceremony which takes place at the
+Colonna dell'Immacolata in Piazza di Spagna (see the ceremony which takes place at the

 foot of the column on December 8).
-The pope also placed a statue of the Immacolata at Ponte Milvio.
-Pope Pius IX took also some initiatives to promote
+The Pope took also some initiatives to promote

 the economic development of Rome such as a new tobacco factory (1859-63) and a restoration of the arsenal; but these

-attempts had little impact, because the wealthiest families of Rome did not invest in manufacturing companies, as the aristocracy of northern Italy did during the same period.
+attempts had little impact, because the wealthiest families of Rome did not invest in manufacturing companies, as those of northern Italy did during the same period.

-The complete restoration of S. Paolo fuori le Mura absorbed most of the available resources: the pope asked the Catholic sovereigns to contribute to the decoration of the basilica: the greatest donors however were the Muslim Khedive of Egypt (who sent alabaster columns) and the Orthodox Czar of Russia (who sent lapis lazuli and malachite).
-The restoration of churches completed during the pontificate of Pope Pius IX were characterized by walls painted in order to imitate marble: "a shame" is what Ferdinand Gregorovius (the German historian) wrote in his diary when he saw the renovated interior of S. Maria sopra Minerva; he was also very critical about the 1857 chapel dedicated to Torquato Tasso in S. Onofrio.
+The complete restoration of S. Paolo fuori le Mura absorbed most of the available resources: the Pope asked the Catholic sovereigns to contribute to the decoration of the basilica: the greatest donors however were the Muslim Khedive of Egypt (who sent alabaster columns) and the Orthodox Tsar of Russia (who sent lapis lazuli and malachite).
+The restorations of churches during the pontificate of Pope Pius IX were characterized by walls painted in order to imitate marble: "a shame" is what Ferdinand Gregorovius wrote in his diary when he saw the renovated interior of S. Maria sopra Minerva; he was very critical also about the 1857 chapel dedicated to Torquato Tasso in S. Onofrio.